Jean-Claude Thibaut: Early life and career

-Thibaut was born on October 3, 1968, in Annecy, Haute-Savoie, France, the son of Nicole Thibaut (born Bacou), a neonatal nurse, and Paul Thibaut, a war veteran doctor, one of the first homeopathic practitioners in France.

 Thibaut began making movies at age eight with a super 8 camera.
-He studied animation at the AAA (Annecy Animation Association) and received his Baccalaureate diploma in 1989, leaving his hometown to study at The University of California, San Diego (UCSD) in 1991.
+He studied animation at the AAA (Annecy Animation Association), leaving his hometown to study at The University of California, San Diego.
 Thibaut eschewed the film school route, and created a VFX company Explorer Films in Paris, worked on a multitude of TV commercials, including Jan Kounen's Dobermann (film) with Vincent Cassel and Monica Bellucci amongst others.

-In 1996 he becomes director of photography on dark humor feature film comedies, most notably Philippe Haim’s Barracuda with Jean Rochefort and -first time on screen - Guillaume Canet.
-He also served as director of photography on Albert Dupontel’s Le Createur and James Huth’s Serial Lover.
 In 2000, Thibaut ends his career as a director of photography and begins work as film director after serving as a second unit DP on Doug Liman’s Blockbuster The Bourne Identity (principal photography by Oliver Wood and Don Burgess.

 After his second short film South, the story of a musician with his home studio build in a huge tree, the original soundtrack composed by Philippe Cohen Solal, leader of Gotan Project, Thibaut started to direct commercial with a first Armani project in 2001 for Partizan Entertainment and l’Oréal luxury division.

 He joined Ridley Scott Associates, which represent him in the commercial international market from 2011 to 2019.

 Jean-Claude Thibaut founded Armored, a director-driven production company based in LA, NYC and Paris.